 With almost 500,000 iPad apps, countless iPhone apps and mobile websites, it can be a daunting task to select an app.
 DDS is here to help.
 With our experience, expertise and resources, we can help you find the perfect app.
 If you just want to grade some assignments, play a video, discuss current events or, discuss the inner workings of a cell with your class; DDS can help.

-Assignment Grader allows faculty to download student assignments that have been submitted to a Springboard dropbox, annotate, grade and submit feedback.
-All from the iPad.
+Assignment Grader allows faculty to download student assignments that have been submitted to a Brightspace assignment folder, annotate, grade and submit feedback.
+All from the iPad or Android tablet.

 If you plan on using your iPad in the classroom or as a productivity tool, there are a few items that you may want to have on hand.